Woodland Township, New Jersey: Education

 Students from Woodland Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.

 Transportation

 As of May 2010, the township had a total of 73.73 mi of roadways, of which 44.75 mi were maintained by the municipality, 15.47 mi by Burlington County and 13.51 mi by the New Jersey Department of Transportation.

 Two major state routes and two additional significant county routes pass through Woodland Township.
 Route 70 runs along the northwestern border while Route 72 travels from the northwest to the southeast.
 CR 532 and CR 563 also pass through and intersect with each other in Chatsworth.
 Four Mile Circle is a traffic circle located at the junction of Route 70, Route 72, Buddtown Road (County Route 644), and New Lisbon Road (County Route 646).

 The Garden State Parkway is the closest limited-access highway.
 It is accessible via neighboring Lacey, Barnegat, Stafford, Little Egg Harbor and Bass River Townships.

+Coyle Field, a small airport used as an air attack base for firefighting planes by the New Jersey Forest Fire Service, is located within the township.